*** This article contains major spoilers for the Wynonna Earp Season 2 episode “Whiskey Lullaby”***

 EA: I know, so many feelings, but it’s good to have feelings!
 I want to make you feel things on Friday nights.

-TTVJ: Well, you’re getting to be pros at ending episodes with lots of feelings, and along those lines we had Doc’s note.
+TTVJ: Well, you’re getting to be pros at ending episodes with lots of feelings.
+Along those lines, we also had Doc’s note.
 It was so simple, yet so powerful.
 Does this mean he’s the father or is he just saying he’ll be there?

 EA: I think he is presuming he’s the father.
 I think he definitely means he’s going to be there no matter what, but I would say once again, we are barely farther along than we were last week in actual answers about the pregnancy, right?
 We don’t know, but I would say if you stay tuned, we are getting there.
 Wynonna has an unlikely ally as she goes on the journey to figure more stuff out, and that person is Nicole.